 To make the decision easy for its users, GoDaddy has suggested the following types of websites that could potentially benefit from the Business Hosting package; these include e-commerce sites, websites used to store or showcase digital portfolios, service listings, discussion forums, etc. If your website falls into any of the following categories, then great!
 GoDaddy’s Business hosting is most likely to work for you, as the amount of storage available will guarantee high performance.

-Alternatively, if you find that your website doesn’t fit these specifications, then you may want to consider opting for the cheaper shared hosting plan.
+Alternatively, if you find that your website doesn’t fit these specifications, then you may want to consider opting for the cheaper shared hosting plan, or looking to other hosts such as kynd host.

 If for whatever reason the shared hosting plan isn’t doing much justice and you still want to get your money’s worth, then you need to look at the exact number of visitors and resources your website uses to evaluate its potential growth.